xtrembuffalo/xtremcache/README.md

 ### Cache and uncache example

-- Create CacheManager with data location and the maximum size of this cache directory
+- Create CacheManager with data location and the maximum size in Mo of this cache directory
 - Cache a directory with unique id to find it lather
 - Uncache with unique id to a specifique directory :joy: